Loading...

 To view all the available options and sub-commands that can be used with the dump command, execute:

 Note: The information collected by the supportability tool is solely used for debugging purposes.
 The content of these files is human-readable and can be reviewed, deleted, or redacted as necessary to adhere to the organization's data protection/privacy commitments and security policies before transmitting the bundles.
-Please refer to the section: 'Does the supportability tool expose sensitive data' to get more details.
+Please refer to the section: to get more details.

 The archive files generated by the dump command are stored in the specified output directories.
 The tables below specify the path and the content that will be stored in each archive file.